 RANJA means reports on administrative and non-judicial activity in contracting states published by the Cape Town Convention Academic Project.
-Such analyses are posted in conjunction with the underlying reported cases of RANJA.
+Analyses of RANJA are posted in conjunction with the underlying reported cases or administrative actions.

 rules means any guidance, instructions, or confirmed practices which prescribe action relating to CTC compliance.